MeticulousChaos84/MiniMatrix/Research/GaleCharacterAnalysis/SPEECH_PATTERNS.md

 **What This Reveals:**
 He views the orb as something foreign that has invaded him, not as part of himself.
 This reflects both the reality of the situation and his psychological need to separate his identity from his "condition."

+**CRITICAL ADDITION TO THIS** - The orb **NO LONGER** is treated as such.
+The orb is no longer called 'the orb.'
+The orb has a name -  his name is Sparky.

+<sup>*need to do a full character engine file on Sparky, what he actually is, and his existence within our context*</sup>

+From the epilogue:

+> It's strange, but somehow I woke up this morning and realised the orb feels different.
+No clamour, no desperation, no *hunger*.
+>
+> I hesitate to say it, but I think it's... satisfied.
+I'll need to keep a careful study of it, make sure it's not suddenly destabilised by proximity to a rogue pair of Netherese sandals or what have you, but I think it's dormant.
+>
+> Perhaps the orb's hunger was fuelled by my own, and my contentment influences it in much the same way.

 ---